semrush/intergalactic/website/docs2/components/skeleton/skeleton.md

 - The header is always replaced by a single line of the skeleton "bone," even if it spans two lines.
 - The width of the "bones" is set to 150px, and it can be increased in rare cases if necessary.

-@table-caption Skeleton appearance for all heading levels
+Table: Skeleton appearance for all heading levels

 | Heading level   | Appearance example    |
 | --------------- | --------------------- |